xpanvictor/ZecKit/README.md

 ## Overview

-**ZecDev Launchpad** is a developer-first toolkit that provides a fast, reliable, and unified environment for building on Zebra, the new Zcash node implementation replacing zcashd.
+**ZecKit** is a developer-first toolkit that provides a fast, reliable, and unified environment for building on Zebra, the new Zcash node implementation replacing zcashd.

 In Milestone 1, we establish the foundation: a containerized Zcash regtest devnet with health monitoring and CI integration.